 The RMC Band was formed in 1953.
 Starting as a Pipe and Drum Band, it has since grown to include a Brass & Reed Band, a Choir and a Highland Dance team.

 The RMC Band plays a very active and important role in College life by providing music for all parades and military functions.
 The Band has gained wide popularity through its participation in various public shows in the Kingston area such as charity concerts, performances for veterans’ groups and retirement homes.

-Much of the time during first year is spent wearing issued uniforms, however you should bring as a minimum the following items: (please note that there are some exceptions for civilian university candidates, these items have been identified in the table below)
+Much of the time during first year is spent wearing issued uniforms, however you should bring as a minimum the following items:

 |Shower thongs||1 pair|

 |Extra eye glasses||1 pair|